falke-ai-circuit/LOGReport/docs/token_processing.md

 This document describes the implementation of sequential token processing for FBC/RPC services in the LOGReporter application.
 The implementation ensures that all token types (FBC, RPC, LOG, LIS) are processed uniformly with proper completion-based chaining and safety mechanisms.

+The Node class stores tokens as a dictionary of lists (`Dict[str, List[NodeToken]]`) to handle multiple tokens with the same ID but different types.
+This change was implemented to correctly handle cases where FBC and RPC tokens share the same ID, which is common in the system.
+This approach allows the system to distinguish between different token types that have the same identifier, ensuring accurate token processing and management.

 ## Key Features

 ### 1. Sequential Processing